 This is arguably the most advanced, feature-rich CRT shader of all.
 It has just as many if not more parameters to configure than CRT-Royale while being more optimized.

 There are several variants of this filter that adds features such as NTSC emulation and better support for games that render at 480p or higher.
 It is still in active development, so you can expect new features and improved optimization.

-It is currently the only shader that takes advantage of HDR support for greater color depth and brightness, allowing for highly accurate CRT emulation on HDR-capable displays.
+It is currently the only shader that takes advantage of HDR support for greater colour depth and brightness, allowing for highly accurate CRT emulation on HDR-capable displays.
 Unlike other CRT shaders, it doesn't have many bells and whistles.